Flooring Glossary

 Wear Layer

 Usually the second layer from the top, in a vinyl or rigid core construction, this layer performs against wear, rips, tears, gouges and indentations.
 The surface of this layer is covered with a finish that protects against scratches, scuffs and stains.
+12 mil+ is ideal for residential use.

-Wear Layer – Hardwood
+Wear Layer – Engineered Hardwood Floors

 Also referred to as the “face,” this engineered hardwood layer is the stained specie of choice, with cross layers of veneers underneath.
 Ranging usually from 1 millimeter to a little over 4 millimeters, the thickness of the wear layer can determine price range and warranty longevity.
-For example, Veranda's Charleston collection has a 4 mm wear layer, all of Somerset's engineered collections have a 3 mm wear layer and Hearthwood collections offer 1.5 and 2.5 mm options.
+For example,

 Photo Credits: iStock